manoharpeddinti-embedded-engineer/manohar-journey.github.io/phase3_nielit_calicut.md

 - 🌿 **Patience** — things take time; even a kernel needs to build before it boots.
 - ⚙️ **Consistency** — one day of focus beats weeks of procrastination.
 - 🧩 **Teamwork** — no one cracks debugging alone at 2 a.m.
-- ❤️ **Gratitude** — for the people, the professors, and those endless nights of learning.
+- ❤️ **Gratitude** — for the people, the professors, and those endless nights of learning in my Engineering days.

 ---